franzageek/WinEFIMounter/README.md

 ![Screenshot 2023-07-17 051401](https://github.com/franzageek/WinEFIMounter/assets/88248950/87d57928-cb4f-4fa9-93d5-6a3cdd69cd65)
-After you typed <kbd>C</kbd>, all the files in your EFI folder get copied in "`C:\EFIPartition`".
+After you typed <kbd>C</kbd>, all the files in your EFI folder get copied inside of "`C:\EFIPartition`".
 WinEFIMounter will automatically open an Explorer window in that directory for you.

 You can now access your files like you normally would, and you won't even notice the fact that you're actually outside of your EFI partition.